soilqualitylab/soilqualitylab.github.io/src/A.md

-# 100 Reflective Questions on Mobility, Flexibility, Balance and Coordination
+# 500 Reflective Questions on Mobility, Flexibility, Balance and Coordination

+*These questions are designed to challenge conventional thinking about the relationship between physical and spiritual practices.
+Each explores genuine paradoxes that arise when seriously integrating biblical wisdom with modern understanding of movement, stress resilience, and physical preparedness.
+They invite deep reflection on the tensions between self-care and selflessness, strength and humility, preparation and trust, individual wellness and community service—paradoxes that mature faith learns to hold creatively rather than resolve simplistically.*

 ## Understanding Your Current State